Health Advice For Travellers - Health tips for travellers to the Australian Outback

 Why do I write about health advice for travellers in the Outback guide?
-Well, some general health tips for travellers and basic first aid information are definitely part of the Outback safety.
+Well, some general health tips and basic first aid information are definitely part of the Outback safety.

 If you already have some health problems like high blood pressure or diabetes, please check with your doctor before you go.
 Take all the medications you need for your trip, and perhaps a doctor's description, just in case you run out of your medicine.